It’s rare to speak with a podcast guest who has had multiple near-death encounters.

-Between that velocity and their vision for the platform, Andrew (my business partner) and I made the decision to double down on ClickUp; first for ourselves, then as the core platform we helped agencies implement as we streamlined their operations.
+Between that velocity and their vision for the platform, Andrew (my business partner) and I decided to double down on ClickUp, first for ourselves.
+Then as the core platform, we helped agencies implement as we streamlined their operations.

 That early bet on ClickUp has paid off in spades, as they’ve rapidly emerged as a major force in the project management space.